 Investing is not as hard as they make it out to be.
 It can be a lucrative and relatively lower risk venture if you make the right investment steps.
-We explore how you can get investing with these handy set of tips.
+We explore how you can get investing with this handy set of tips.

 Start with a financial roadmap

 You need to understand your exact personal financial situation before you make your first investment.
-You also need to understand your financial goals, as well as your capacity to shoulder risk.
+You also need to understand your financial goals, as well as your capacity to shoulder the risk.
 It can be challenging if you have never considered these aspects before, but you should have it worked out in no time.
 If you understand what your current situation is, you will be better able to develop an investment framework that will help you to meet your goals.

 Can you handle the risk?